-- 2226.1 The name and address of the school. - 2226.2 A statement of the school's philosophy and purpose.
+- 22265.1 The name and address of the school. - 22265.2 A statement of the school's philosophy and purpose. - 22265.3 A description of the school enrollment including a statement of howwhether it is designed to serve children with a particular disability or with disabilities generally. - 22265.4 A description of the plan of organization for the school including its governance, faculty, and student body, and the names and addresses of the governing board. - 22265.5 A description of the curriculum, methods of instruction, evaluation procedures and special services which that the school has designed to achieve its educational objectives and to provide a minimum course of study as defined in 16 V.S.A., Section § 906. - 22265.6 A description of physical facilities including plant, materials, and equipment and assurances that the facilities meet all applicable sState and federal requirements.
+Demonstration that the school substantially complies with all statutory requirements for approved independent schools, with documentation of the following: - (1) A statement of nondiscrimination, posted on the school's website and included in the school's application materials, that is consistent with the Vermont Public Accommodations Act, Title 9 Vermont Statutes Annotated, Chapter 141 and the Vermont Fair Employment Practices Act, Title 21 Vermont Statutes Annotated, Chapter 495. - (2) An assurance, signed by the Head of School, that the school complies with the Vermont Public Accommodations Act in all aspects of the school's admissions and operations. - (3) A description of physical facilities including plant, materials, and equipment and assurances that the facilities meet all applicable State and federal requirements. - 22265.7 Evidence of compliance with local, Sstate, and federal requirements pertaining to the health and safety of pupilsstudents. - 22265.8 Statements regarding professional staff including: - 22265.8.1 Professional Staff qualifications. - (1) A job description for each Position position or a statement describing training, experience, and degree(s) required for each position: - (2) A resume, vita, or description of appropriate qualifications for each current staff member.

-- 2226.3 A description of the school enrollment including a statement of how it is designed to serve children with disabilities. - 2226.4 A description of the plan of organization for the school including its governance, faculty, and student body, and the names and addresses of the governing board. - 2226.5 A description of the curriculum, methods of instruction, evaluation procedures and special services that the school has designed to achieve its educational objectives and to provide a minimum course of study as defined in 16 V.S.A. § 906. - 2226.6 A description of physical facilities including plant, materials, and equipment and assurances that the facilities meet all applicable State and federal requirements. - 2226.7 Evidence of compliance with local, State, and federal requirements pertaining to the health and safety of students. - 2226.8 Statements regarding professional staff including: - 2226.8.1 Professional Staff qualifications. - (1) A job description for each position or a statement describing training, experience, and degree(s) required for each position. - (2) A resume, vita, or description of appropriate qualifications for each current staff member. - (3) Current assignment of each professional staff member. - 2226.8.2 Professional Staff Development. - (1) A general statement of the institution's expectations for professional growth of staff. - (2) A statement describing the school's inservice training and financial and other support given to staff for professional development. - (3) A description of professional development in the prior two years. - 22268.3 Professional Environment. - (1) A list of staff and length of service. - (2) A description of staff meetings. - (3) A description of other staff duties that are not related to teaching or administration duties. - 2226.9 Evidence of financial capacity, which may be shown by one of the following: - (1) An audit letter by a certified accounting firm from the present or prior year describing financial capacity; - (2) A notarized letter summarizing the financial status within the present or prior fiscal year signed by the board of directors or governing body; - (3) An audit from the present or prior fiscal year performed by a certified accounting firm; or - (4) A statement of financial capacity of a private, state, or regional agency recognized by the State Board for accrediting purposes concerning the school's financial capacity. - 2226.10 The school calendar. - 2226.11 Copies of publications for distribution to applicants for admission including the statement required by 16 V.S.A. § 166(b)(3).
+- (3) Current assignment of each professional staff member. - 22265.8.2 Professional Staff Development. - (1) A general statement of the institution's expectations for professional growth of staff. - (2) A statement describing the school's inservice training and financial and other support given to staff for professional development; and. - (3) A description of professional development in the prior two years. - 22265-8.3 Professional Environment. - (1) A list of staff and length of service. - (2) A description of staff meetings. - (3) A description of other staff duties that are not related to teaching or administration duties. - (a) 22265.9 Evidence of financial capacity, which may be shown by one of the following: - (1) An audit letter by a certified accounting firm from the present or prior year describing financial capacity; - (2) A notarized letter summarizing the financial status within the present or prior fiscal year signed by the board of directors or governing body; - (3) An audit from the present or prior fiscal year performed by a certified accounting firm; or - (4) A statement of financial capacity of a private, state, or regional agency recognized by the state-State Bboard for accrediting purposes concerning the school's financial capacity. - (b) 22265.10 The school calendar. - (c) 22265.11 Copies of publications for distribution to applicants for admission including the statement required by 16 V.S.A., § 166(b)(3).

-Section 2227 Approval.
+Section 22276 - Approval.